dej0608/terranea/_pages/npcs-main.md

 Deckhand handling odd jobs around the ship.
 A jokester and carouser, he previously worked as a deckhand on the *Mercurial* with Hilda until he made a snide comment about the captain's boots at which point he was thrown overboard.

+### Alessandra Santos
+*Tiefling, she/her*

+Acting chaplain of the Stormbreaker.
+She cleared out one of the unused rooms within the ship and uses it as a small chapel.
+She became quickly beloved among the crew for her calming disposition and willingness to provide support and aid, as well as teach.

+Alessandra was recruited by the party during their time in Port Revelry where a local crime syndicate called *The Abandoned* recognized she was interfering with their protection racket.
+The party was recruited to "remove her" and after helping her tie up some loose ends, managed to convince her to join their crew and go on a pilgrimage.

 ## Others of Note

 ### Lavender Whitmore